 - Under “Advising Departments,” select “College of Engineering.”

-- Under the available appointment categories, select the nature of appointment you wish to schedule (ex.
+- Under the available appointment categories, select the nature of the appointment you wish to schedule (ex.
 “Priority Registration 30”).

 - Select an available day on the calendar.
 Available days are in BLUE.